aranab/skarafat-theme/README.md

 # Overview
 A project of developing WordPress theme for http://skarafat.com/.
 And this is **Single Page Website** and have no provision to generate blog page.
 So, `index.php` and `page.php` have been followed same structure.

-*Note: The main template has no sidebar structure that's why `sidebar.php` is no used in this theme.
+*Note: The main template has no sidebar structure that's why `sidebar.php` is not used in this theme.
 Otherside, `single.php`, `archive.php`, `comments.php`, `search.php` are not used respectively, because blog system is not main intentation for this theme.*

 ## Resource overview
   - PHP 7.2.11